Sri Sathya Sai Aradhana Day

 The heart still cries for You.

-But deeper than our tears is our gratitude.
+Yet deeper than our tears is our gratitude,

 You have not gone.